RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 <ATOM> is the atom name

 -pose_metrics:shobuns:tgt_amino <AMINO>
 <AMINO> is the residue type's one-letter code.
-If <AMINO> is the string "any (without quotes), then the application will evaluate all polar atoms named <ATOM> from all residues that have one.
+If <AMINO> is the string "any" (without quotes), then the application will evaluate all polar atoms named <ATOM> from all residues that have one.
 ````